What is Inventory Shrinkage?

 Meanwhile, the cycle count is essentially a spot check for your stock.
 This helps you catch discrepancies earlier, instead of letting them pile up for discovery during semi-annual or annual inventory checks.

 Lock Important Items and Data

 High-value items on display should always be kept under lock and key.
 Coupled with security cameras, the extra effort in fiddling with locks will help discourage thieves.
 You may even want to display replicas or mock-ups instead.
 Back in the storage room, hand the keys only to trusted employees.
 You should also limit the number of people with access to critical areas.

 When it comes to data, assign unique usernames to individuals with access to the systems for easier activity tracking.
-This helps both in monitoring fraudulent activity and control errors.
-In addition, access to all of the data should be restricted to as few people as possible.
+This helps both in monitoring fraudulent activity and controlling errors.
+In addition, access to all data should be restricted to as few people as possible.